1. Women in Tech

 Always great to meet with the journalist and editor for SHRM.
 The liveliest table was not on the casino floor-it was at a table at Tao.

 Jessica Griffin, Vice President of Global Product Management for Kronos, seemed to have the most knowledge of blockchain out of all the sessions I attended.
-I found a couple of companies that said they were on blockchain, but they are contracting it out.
+I found a couple of companies that said they were on the blockchain, but they are contracting it out.
 Next year it will be interesting to see if there is a true adoption of the cases that have been presented.
+Researching this area is very beneficial for those who want to see what it is all about, especially if they have been looking at Bitcoin.
+Reading articles like – Is Bitcoin Future Fake? can help people be more aware.
 In case you were not already aware, blockchain is a system of recording information in a way that makes it difficult or impossible to change, hack, or cheat the system.
 Accordingly, blockchain also forms the basis for cryptocurrencies like Bitcoin.
 You can learn more about Bitcoin here: https://bitcointrader.ai.
 What do you think the future might hold for blockchain?
 Be sure to let us know as we would love to hear your thoughts.

 8. Jason Morris & Nick Fishman